tyrellbaker-blip/PawsConnect/README.md

 Once your database is set up, you should be able to run the server as you normally would.
 If you have any questions, reach out to me.

+# If you need to install requirements, meaning if you need to pip install or npm install anything that isn't